Travel guide

 Can I keep my Spanish number while using the eSIM?

 Yes.
 The eSIM manages data, and your physical SIM remains active for calls and SMS with your usual number.
-Simply deactivate data and roaming on your Spanish line to avoid overspending, and use the eSIM only for browsing.
+Simply deactivate data and roaming on your Spanish line to avoid extra costs, and use the eSIM only for internet browsing.

 How many countries does a regional Asia plan cover?